Australasian Barbecue Alliance Rules 2022

 By participating in an ABA Sanctioned Event, each participant including team member and competition judge forever and irrevocably releases and holds harmless the event organisers or promoters, its parents, subsidiaries and affiliates, and their respective agents, advertising and promotion agencies, contest partners and prize suppliers, and all of their respective employees, officers, directors, shareholders, affiliates, and agents from and against all claims, damages, or liabilities arising in whole or in part, directly or indirectly, from (a) entrant’s participation in the Contest, or Contest related activities or events, (b) entrant’s Submission, (c) entrant’s representations and agreements in these Official Rules, and (d) entrant’s award, receipt, or use of any prize awarded in the Contest.
 The event organisers or promoters and the ABA reserve the right, at their own sole discretion, to terminate, modify, or suspend the Contest at any time without providing compensation of any kind.

-No part of this document may be reproduced in any full or part form without prior written consent of the Co-Founders or General Manager of the Australasian Barbecue Alliance.
+No part of this document may be reproduced in any full or part form without prior written consent of the Board of the Australasian Barbecue Alliance.